Poxlm/text-based-calendar/README.md

 6. Your contribution will be reviewed, and if approved, it will be merged.

-## Upcoming Features

-Here are some upcoming features planned for this calendar:

-- Export and import events to/from a file for data backup.
-- Improved handling of recurring events with flexible recurrence patterns.
-- Ability to customize event notifications (e.g., sound alerts).
-- User authentication and multiple user support.
-- Integration with external calendar services such as Google Calendar.

-Feel free to contribute or suggest additional features!

 ---

 Enjoy using your text-based Python calendar!
 If you have any questions or encounter issues, please don't hesitate to open an issue on the repository.